 Visa has begun threatening banks that harbour spammer accounts in a move designed to crush the spam revenue model.

-Under the model, organisations who spot counterfeit products being sold online by spammers can report the fraud to the International Anti-Counterfeiting Coalition, a task force composed of executives from corporations including Microsoft, Rolex and Apple.
+Under the model, organisations who spot counterfeit products being sold by spammers can report the fraud to the International Anti-Counterfeiting Coalition, a task force composed of executives from corporations including Microsoft, Rolex and Apple.

 “Banking resources are drying up left and right,” Stefan Savage, a computer science professor at University of California and spam expert told SC Magazine Australia.
 “Merchant banks just roll over."

 Savage led much of the work in fighting the economic model of spam.
 He said forcing banks to terminate spammer accounts targets a critical choke point in the spam revenue process and could destroy the current spam model.